ouarez/acosys/pages/privacy-policy.md

 Methods of Collection: Data is collected through direct interactions (e.g., client consultations etc.), our website (e.g., contact forms, etc.), visitor information sign-in requirements should on-site visitation occur, and other professional engagements as required.

 On-site information collection: With respect to video surveillance on our premises is restricted to outside our office and managed by the building owners (AutoPark Stanley): Autoparc Stanley | Worry-free Parking in Downtown Montreal) and Alarm Monitoring.

 Acosys also have video doorbell (Skybell) that takes images of visitors who either push or ring the front door of the office.
 The front door is accessible at the street level.
 This is managed by our security monitoring service provider (Sentinel: English — Sentinel Alarm (alarmesentinelle.com).

-We use images and footage collected to ensure the safety of our employees, customers, and visitors, monitor and manage the use of our parking lots or front door, prevent and detect crimes, and investigate accidents, incidents, and claims, investigate potential breaches of PwC policies, and to understand operational efficiencies and challenges.
+We use images and footage collected to ensure the safety of our employees, customers, and visitors, monitor and manage the use of our parking lots or front door, prevent and detect crimes, and investigate accidents, incidents, and claims, investigate potential breaches of Acosys policies, and to understand operational efficiencies and challenges.
 The inside our offices do not have cameras to maintain worker privacy and comply with security requirements of PSPC’s Industrial Security Service (ISS) Program.

 ## Use of Information